 Taste: Salt & Pepper, Oak, Caramel, Fresh Fruit with a touch of zingy Lime and a gentle waft of Smoke.

-Value for Money: Young but characterful, it is a decent purchase for those who like whisky with a touch of the sea about it.
+Thoughts: Young but characterful, this will appeal to those who like a touch of the sea in their dram.